azerion/bluestack-sdk-android/nativead.md

 ## 5. Assets download

-MNGNativeObject provide method to download an display assets.
+We provide method to download assets.
 ```
 #!java
 @Override